 The discussion about migration patterns is interesting because we don't know to what extent the purported migration will last.
 Yes, we see that people are changing their location, but why and for how long?

-Further, in order to answer the much more significant questions of Who the people migrating are, and What the impact of their migration will be for the brands and real estate markets they are leaving behind, we need to go beyond mass accountancy - 10,000 people have left City X - and understand who those 10,000 people are.
+Further, in order to answer the much more significant questions of who the people migrating are, and what the impact of their migration will be for the brands and real estate markets they are leaving behind, we need to go beyond mass accountancy - e.g. 10,000 people have left City X - and understand who those 10,000 people are.

-If these are People With Money, perhaps they have decided to ride out the pandemic at a vacation property away from the city.
+If these are People With Money, perhaps they have decided to find a vacation property away from the city.
 If they were Workers, perhaps they were also commuters, meaning they haven’t migrated as much as more firmly localized in their neighborhood outside the business district they used to commute to.
-If they had only moved to the area recently - for work or school or something else - perhaps the cancellation of classes, or a shift to a Work from Home policy, is the source of the ‘migration.’
+If they had only moved to the area recently - for work or school or something else - perhaps a shift to a work-from-home policy is the source of the ‘migration.’

 The point is, if you fail to account for the mobility history and core characteristics of migrating persons and correlate that with other key data, no reliable baseline of activity can be established, and no insights gleaned as to the resulting economic impact.

-Understanding the full impact of COVID-19 on evolving migration patterns will take time.
-As months and quarters go by, we will have more hard data from moving records, the census and other public surveys, real estate transactions and more.
+Understanding the full impact of evolving migration patterns post-pandemic will take time.
+As months and quarters go by, our data becomes more meaningful and important for investment decisions of all kinds.